-Sumter County BOCC has provided the county maintenance shop with the FDOT Preventative Maintenance Standards Manual as a guideline for performing preventative maintenance inspections.
+Sumter County BOCC has provided the County's maintenance shop with the FDOT Preventative Maintenance Standards Manual as a guideline for performing preventative maintenance inspections.
 In return, the county maintenance shop provides completed preventative maintenance checklists and invoices for repairs to Sumter County BOCC and these documents are filed at the Bushnell office.

 Vehicles are scheduled for preventive maintenance inspections using the FDOT recommended "ABC" progressive inspection method.
-The inspections are performed every 7,500; 15,000; 22,500 and 30,000 miles following the sequence: "A," "B," "A," "C."
+The inspections are performed every 6,000; 12,000; 18,000 and 24,000 miles following the sequence: "A1," "B," "A2" "C."

 The Sumter County BOCC county maintenance shop performs scheduled component replacements on bushings at 130,000 miles.
-They have implemented campaigns on spark plugs to be replaced at 80,000 miles the first time, and 50,000 miles each time thereafter.
-There is also a campaign to replace serpentine belts every 50,000 miles.
+A campaign has been implemented on spark plugs to be replaced at 80,000 miles the first time, and 80,000 miles each time thereafter.
+There is also a campaign to replace serpentine belts every 80,000 miles.
 These campaigns were established by identifying failure trends based on historical maintenance data.
 Sumter County BOCC plans to initiate additional campaigns for vehicle component replacements once additional failure trends are identified for other parts known to fail by specific mileages.
 Sumter County BOCC has a wear tolerance policy in place for tires.
-Front tires are replaced when tread depth reaches 4/10, and rear tires are replaced when tread depth monitoring.
+Front tires are replaced when tread depth reaches 4/10, and rear tires are replaced when tread depth reaches 2/10.
+Tires are considered for replacement each 45,000 miles based on tread depth monitoring.

-Outsourcing will be utilized for services that require tools and diagnostic equipment not available to the county maintenance shop.
+Outsourcing will be utilized for services that require tools and diagnostic equipment not available to the County's maintenance shop.
 Some examples of outsource maintenance repairs include transmission repair, trouble shooting complex electrical/ electronic systems, performing some types of mobility lift repair and warranty work, when applicable.
 All outsource maintenance facilities provide Sumter County BOCC with invoices for repairs and these documents are filed at the transit agency's office.